B2C concepts and copywriting

 The thinking: The key was to position Barclays as a fan, just like the audience.
 It simply wanted to enable the best fan experiences for everybody.
 This was all about Barclays the fan, not the sponsor.

-The output: From ticket giveaways to match-day ads, fans were always centre stage.
+The outcome: From ticket giveaways to match-day ads, fans were always centre stage.
 Whether we showed that with an army of fans, or fan-centric thinking and habits, we showed that Barclays understood fans and their sense of humour.
 Very unlike a bank!

 For non-sports Barclays work, take a look here for films and scripts, or here for comms.